dhaniram-kshirsagar/form-factory/README.md

 # 🏭 Foam Factory Data Intelligence Platform

 ## Overview
 Foam Factory Data Intelligence is a comprehensive analytics and prediction platform for foam manufacturing operations.
-The application leverages machine learning models to provide insights into production metrics, maintenance needs, and operational efficiency.
+The application leverages machine learning models and knowledge graph technology to provide insights into production metrics, maintenance needs, and operational efficiency.

 ## Key Features